Upload new images. The image library for this site will open in a new window.

 9. When must the supplemental application be submitted?
 You should submit the secondary application as soon as you can.
 The deadline for submitting these applications is in mid-March.
 Decisions on admission are made by TJU during following fall.

-16. What do I do if I receive an offer of acceptance from TJU?
-Please bring the admission offer to Oyenike Olabisi, firstname.lastname@example.org.
+11. What do I do if I receive an offer of acceptance from TJU?
+Please email the admission offer to Prof. J. Nauen (email@example.com).
 Students will initiate a change of major through UDSIS to the B.S. with a Concentration in Pharmaceutical Sciences.
 The courses taken in the first year (and if necessary, in the second year at Jefferson) will count for your fourth year at UD.

-17. If I exceed all the academic standards and do well on the PCAT, am I guaranteed admission to the TJU Pharm D program?
-Earning the minimum grades or obtaining a good score on the PCAT does not guarantee admission.
-Successful applicants usually have grades and PCAT scores much higher than the minimums.
+12. If I exceed all the academic standards and do well on the PCAT, am I guaranteed admission to the TJU Pharm D program?
+Earning the minimum grades does not guarantee admission.
+Successful applicants usually have grades scores higher than the minimums.
 In addition students must perform well on an interview, which is administered by faculty on the TJU’s admission committee.